A novel by Ellen Cooney

 Ellen Cooney is the author of ten previous novels.
 Her stories have appeared in the New Yorker, Ontario Review, New England Review, and many other journals, and have been included several times in The Best American Short Stories anthologies.
 She has received fellowships from the National Foundation for the Arts and the Massachusetts Artists Foundation, and has taught creative writing at Boston College, the Harvard Extension School, and MIT.
 A native of Massachusetts, she lives on the Phippsburg Peninsula in midcoast Maine.

-Praise for One Night Two Souls Went Walking
+Selected praise for One Night Two Souls Went Walking

 NPR, “Favorite Books of 2020”